(Let’s plan with the Hello Kitty Calendar and launch some self-improvement projects.)

 3. Read one and a half book per week (78 books) in 2012

-4. Pick a funny photo daily for a look to make my day.
+4. Discover a funny photo daily to make my day.

-If you haven’t come up with any resolution, is it because you no longer believe in any?
-Or you find the resolutions are more less the same or similar every year and so it’s too boring to bother with them anymore?
+Haven’t come up with any resolution?
+Why?
+Some people don’t believe that their resolutions could come true.
+Others find the resolutions are more or less the same every year and it’s too boring to go on.

-Failures in living up to the resolutions are discouraging indeed.
-However, resolutions themselves are innocent.
-They give hints on several aspects -- some areas you are not doing well enough, your desire to call for positive changes and there is room for improvements.
+Failures to realize the resolutions are discouraging indeed.
+However, working out the desirable resolutions are important because they give hints on the aspects that are annoying you, for example, some areas you are not doing well enough or with great anxiety.

 Stop making vague wishes

 Examples are good health, get inspiration, have enjoyment, learn new things and be happy.
 When wishes are vague, they won’t take shape in your mind, but dissolve in air easily as if they never existed.
-Hence, be specific.
-Think more to draw the routes and the desirable results to help the wishes stay strong and lasting.
+We need to be specific and spell out the details.
+Think about the result and learn the paths to attain it.
+Search and acquired the knowledge needed.
+The effort will pay off as your wishes will become clearer and last longer.

-Add numbers and time frame to your resolutions.
-Don’t set the quantity at random.
-Learn the lessons from the past.
-If there is no previous data, check the norms to decide on the optimal status.
-With quantity specified, it is easier to compare with the old days to find out your strengths and weaknesses, measure and evaluate the present to learn the progress.
+Set time and quantity for your resolution and don’t do these in a casual manner.
+Learn the lessons from the past and if, previous experience is unavailable for reference, check the norms to decide on the optimal level.
+With quantity specified, it is easier to monitor our performance, to find out our strengths and weaknesses, and make appropriate adjustments earlier to improve efficiency and then the progress.

 Be realistic and creative